Poole (constituency): Constituency profile

+Poole is a constituency in Dorset in South West England.
+It covers most of the town of Poole, including the town centre and the neighbourhoods of Hamworthy, Turlin Moor, Creekmoor, Oakdale, Newtown, Parkstone, Branksome Park, Lilliput, Canford Cliffs and Sandbanks.

+Poole is a large, coastal town with a history of maritime trade.
+Situated in Poole Harbour, the town was one of the country's busiest ports in the early industrial era until ships became too large for its shallow harbour.
+Poole is also a tourist resort known for its Blue Flag beaches.
+Many of the town's neighbourhoods were developed during the Victorian era.
+Canford Cliffs and Sandbanks have been dubbed "Britain's Palm Beach" and contain some of the most expensive properties in the country.
+The constituency overall has average levels of wealth; there is some deprivation in the town centre whilst the eastern suburbs are highly affluent.
+House prices across the constituency are generally higher than the regional and UK averages.

+Poole has a below-average young adult population and a high proportion of retirees.
+Residents have average levels of income and homeownership and low rates of child poverty.
+They generally have average levels of education and a high proportion work in the health and manufacturing sectors.
+White people made up 94% of the population at the 2021 census.

+At the local council, Poole town centre is represented by localists, most of the suburbs by Liberal Democrats and the wealthy eastern neighbourhoods by Conservatives.
+An estimated 58% of voters in Poole supported leaving the European Union in the 2016 referendum, higher than the UK-wide rate of 52%.

 History

 The first version of the Poole constituency existed from 1455 until 1885.
-During this period its exact status was a parliamentary borough, sending two burgesses to Westminster per year, except during its last 17 years when its representation was reduced to one member.
+During this period its exact status was a parliamentary borough, sending two burgesses to Westminster per year, except during its last 17 years, when its representation was reduced to one member.

 During its abeyance, most of Poole was in the East Dorset seat and, since its recreation in 1950, its area has been reduced as the harbour town's population has increased.

 From its recreation in 1950, the seat had always elected Conservative MPs with comfortable majorities.
 However, at the 2024 general election, Labour captured the seat for the first time with a majority of just 18 votes.

 Boundaries

 1950–1983: The Municipal Borough of Poole.

 1983–1997: The Borough of Poole wards of Broadstone, Canford Cliffs, Canford Heath, Creekmoor, Hamworthy, Harbour, Newtown, Oakdale, Parkstone, and Penn Hill.

 1997–2010: The Borough of Poole wards of Bourne Valley, Canford Cliffs, Hamworthy, Harbour, Newtown, Oakdale, Parkstone, and Penn Hill.

 2010–2019: The Borough of Poole wards of Branksome West, Canford Cliffs, Creekmoor, Hamworthy East, Hamworthy West, Newtown, Oakdale, Parkstone, Penn Hill, and Poole Town.